Insurgency in Laos: Right-wing insurgency

 An insurgency politically correlative to the Royalist insurgency led by the United Front for the Liberation of Laos (LPNLUF) and minor allied similar groups had also transpired around the same time period, and reportedly was equipped with a strength of 40,000, Chinese and Khmer Rouge funded and trained right-wing insurgents who placed their desire to expel Vietnamese political and military standing in Laos above any other goal.
 While the movement managed to proclaimed their own provisional or "liberation" government (speedily disbanded by the Lao military), this insurgency proved to be as by chance less effective than the lesser-trained Royalist-focused insurgency.

 This insurgency has no reported standing in terms of force within Laos today.
 While its claims have never been verified nor widely accepted, the LPNLUF claims to have put some one-third of Laotian territory under its provisional jurisdiction before it was put down by the Lao government.

 The insurgents of the LNLF were largely former Royalist government officials who had fled into exile after the Kingdom of Laos' demise in 1975 in the conclusion of the Laotian Civil War and Vietnam War.
 The LNLF proved successful in recruiting fair numbers of rural militiamen from Champassak and Savannaket provinces.
 Individual units varied from as few as ten men to as many as 50, and all of these operated with little coordination.

 Human rights and refugee situation

-In Laos there exists a large population of CIA-trained Hmong veteran soldiers who fought as American allies against Communist forces, which, during the insurgency were persecuted for their political beliefs.
+In Laos, there exists a large population of CIA-trained Hmong veteran soldiers who fought as American allies against communist forces, which, during the insurgency were persecuted as collaborators.
 Fearing reprisals, retribution, retaliation and persecution, around half of the 300,000 Hmong in Laos were forced to flee, becoming refugees and settling in countries such as the United States.